samdark/samdark.github.io_source/content/blog/yii2-logging-and-psr-3.md

 draft = false
 +++

-It is 2017 and major parts of PHP community are all about [PSRs: PHP standard recommendations](http://www.php-fig.org/psr/) which aim is to make parts of frameworks reusable.
-There is PSR-3 about logging and quite a number of logging libraries following it among which [Monolog](https://github.com/Seldaek/monolog) is the most widely used one.
+It is 2017 and major parts of PHP community are all talking about [PSRs: PHP standard recommendations](http://www.php-fig.org/psr/) that aim is to make parts of frameworks reusable.
+The recommendation PSR-3 is about logging.
+Many logging libraries are following this recommendation, among which [Monolog](https://github.com/Seldaek/monolog) is the most widely used one.

-There are three questions often asked about Yii 2.0 in this regard:
+There are three questions commonly asked about Yii 2.0 with regards to PSR-3:

-1. Why Yii 2.0 isn't PSR-3 compatible?
+1. Why isn't Yii 2.0 PSR-3 compatible?
 2. How do I use PSR-3 compatible logger in Yii 2.0?
 3. Is there a plan to extract a standalone PSR-3 compatible logging library from Yii 2.0?

 Let's answer these.

-## Why Yii 2.0 isn't PSR-3 compatible?
+## Why isn't Yii 2.0 PSR-3 compatible?

 [Yii 2.0 logger](http://www.yiiframework.com/doc-2.0/guide-runtime-logging.html) is one of the well done parts of the framework.
 It's stable, easy to extend, performant and really powerful when it comes to features.
 It was